Dr. Daniel Bernard

 Somebody Cares Tampa Bay was established to unify and empower the Church across denominational and racial lines, utilizing all the key components that are needed to effectively reach and evangelize the Bay area for Christ.
 Somebody Cares has equipped and supplied the Church with resources through many projects and events.
 By combining resources, we have been able to do more together than apart and significantly increase our effectiveness in reaching the Bay area.

-Daniel is the author of the following books: Praying Up a Storm, God's Soul Desire, City Impact and has just completed a book co-authored with his wife, Kathy, on marriage, Me Tarzan, You Jane!, Evergreen Press.
+Daniel is the author of the following books: Praying Up a Storm, God's Soul Desire, The Church at its Best (formerly City Impact).
+He has also co-authored two books with his wife, Kathy: a book on marriage, Me Tarzan, You Jane! and a discipleship workbook based on the beatitudes, Attitudes in Action.
 He also was a contributor to 101 Ways to Reach Your Community and 101 Ways to Reach the Needy, by Steve Sjogren.
 Daniel has been a guest on the 700 Club and the Christian Television Network.
-Daniel is available for speaking engagements and can be reached at email@example.com.
+Daniel is available for speaking engagements and can be reached at firstname.lastname@example.org.

 Under Daniel's direction, Somebody Cares Tampa Bay has: